 It’s hard to use as a fire starter because it doesn’t burn long enough to ignite the kindling.
 Because straw is so light, when it burns, the ashes blow away, leaving nothing behind.

-The Results of Disobedience
+The Consequences of Disobedience

 That is exactly what God was saying about the house of Edom.
 They would burn up quickly and completely and there would be absolutely nothing left of them.